snitch-org/snitch/CONTRIBUTING.md

 ## Reviewing a change

-Everyone is welcome to review any proposed change, even if they are external contributors who were not involve in the change.
+Everyone is welcome to review any proposed change, even if they are external contributors who were not involved in the change.
 However, only maintainers are allowed to approve or reject the change.
 Each maintainer who chooses to take part in the review has veto right: if they express a concern during the review, they can withhold their approval until this concern is addressed.
 The change will only be accepted once all involved reviewers are satisfied that their concerns have been addressed.
 The aim is to achieve consensus.

 ### Conflict resolution (technical)